Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Discussion

-Another problem in LLM testing is benchmarking contamination; this is the targeted optimisation over or leakage of the answers to a test.
-The open-ended nature of this test is intended to counteract this problem of benchmarking contamination and cheating.
-We have introduced and demonstrated that recursive compression can quantify model abstraction and prediction based on a new result and mathematical proof of equivalency between model compression and prediction applied to sequences based on Martingales, without resorting to Martin-L\"of randomness tests (see Sup.
-Inf.).
-By incorporating and exploiting the formal equivalence between prediction and recursive compression into an intelligence test framework, we align the assessment of intelligence with fundamental computational principles.
+Here, we have introduced and demonstrated that recursive compression can quantify the property of model abstraction and data prediction based on a mathematical proof provided in Section~\ref{sectionPredictionandCompression} of the equivalence between model compression and prediction applied to sequences based on Martingales, without resorting to proof-theoretic statistical tests.
+By incorporating and exploiting the formal equivalence between prediction and recursive compression into an intelligence test framework, we align the assessment of comprehension with fundamental computational principles.
 An agent's ability to abstract information through feature selection and model compression reflects its capacity to identify and utilise patterns within data.
-Similarly, its planning and prediction skills demonstrate its ability to anticipate future events based on these patterns.
+Similarly, its planning and prediction skills demonstrate its ability to anticipate and enact future events based on these patterns.

-Our investigation of frontier models, framed within the algorithmic complexity paradigm, yields several key insights about the models' comprehension capabilities.
-Most of the models demonstrate poor accuracy in replicating and predicting even simple and recursively generated sequences beyond clearly memorisation results from the training distribution (such as sequence labelling).
-The vast majority of the correct answers turned out to be simple print statements of the numerical sequences themselves rather than any code or model indicating any sign of understanding or pattern recognition.
+Another problem in LLM testing is benchmark contamination: the targeted optimisation of a model using leaked test answers.
+The open-ended and interactional nature of our testing framework is intended to counteract this problem of benchmark contamination and cheating.
+Our investigation of frontier models, framed within the AID paradigm, yields several key insights about the models' comprehension capabilities.
+Most of the models often demonstrate model version performance regression, poor accuracy in replicating and predicting even simple and recursively generated sequences beyond clearly memorisation results from the training distribution (such as sequence labelling).
+The vast majority of the correct answers turned out to be simple print statements of the numerical sequences themselves, rather than any code or model indicating any sign of understanding or pattern recognition.